ManApart/quest-command/readme.md

 Location positions are always relative to their parent.
 The parent is always (0,0,0).
 If a location is compared with a location outside the parent, the parent locations are compared.

 An event, command and listener should share a package.
 Event should end in Event, command in Command, and listener without a suffix, with the same main name.
+If a listener is player only etc, prefix it with player
 Ex:
 * LookCommand
 * LookEvent
 * Look
+* PlayerLook

 ## Planning and Ideas